secretstartups/handbook/content/handbook/tools-and-tips/_index.md

 If 2FA stops working unexpectedly (no new phone or computer) it's usually because of improperly configured date & time on either device.
 Make sure that "Automatic Date & Time" is **enabled** on both devices.
 If they're already enabled try toggling them off and on again to force an update.
-If this doesn't work, request that ITOps reset your 2FA setting.
+If this doesn't work, request that IT Ops reset your 2FA setting.

 Links for finding the settings: